A tooth extraction is a procedure to remove a tooth from the gum socket. It is usually done by a general dentist, an oral surgeon, or a periodontist.

 - Eat soft foods such as yogurt, mashed potatoes, soup, avocado, and bananas until the wound heals.
 Avoid hard and crunchy foods for 1 week.

 - Do not drink from a straw for at least 24 hours.
 This can disturb the blood clot in the hole where the tooth was, causing bleeding and pain.
-This is called dry socket.
+This is called a dry socket.

 To care for your mouth: